andredumas/SportsTrackerGPXTimeFix/README.md

 # Sports Tracker GPX Time(Zone) Fix

-This Scala application normalises GPX time data exported from [Sports Tracker][SportsTracker] to UTC.
+This Scala application normalises [GPX][GPX] time data exported from [Sports Tracker][SportsTracker] to UTC.

-A bit of playing around with Scala.
-In the process of moving workout data from [Sports Tracker][SportsTracker] to [Strava][Strava] it seemed like Sports Tracker file export was not complying with GPX time format and was not keeping timezone in UTC, so on import into [Strava][Strava], timing was out.
+In the process of moving workout data from [Sports Tracker][SportsTracker] to [Strava][Strava], I found that [Sports Tracker][SportsTracker] file export was not keeping times exported relative to UTC, so on import into [Strava][Strava] timings were incorrect for my timezone.

+This was written in Scala to play around with regex in Scala.

 ## Note